Python-SIP/sip/sphinx/annotations.rst

     See :ref:`ref-gil` and the :fanno:`ReleaseGIL` annotation.

+.. function-annotation:: KeywordArgs

+    .. versionadded:: 4.10

+    This boolean annotation specifies that the argument parser generated for this function will support passing the parameters using Python's keyword argument syntax.
+Keyword arguments cannot be used for functions that have unnamed arguments or use an ellipsis to designate that the function has a variable number of arguments.

 .. function-annotation:: NewThread

     This boolean annotation specifies that the function will create a new